ProfessorGram/updated/README.md

 Post-installation, the day, date and time of the last node update always appears as a read-only field in the "Authoring information" section of the node edit form.

 ## User GUI Visibility
-Post-installation, whether or not text representing the day, date and time of the last node update appears in the User GUI is controlled via checkboxes located in the "Publishing options" section of the node edit form.
-By way of this mechanism, it is possible to selectively expose node update information down to a node-by-node basis.

 ### By *Content Type*
-To control Last updated (updated) visibility for an entire *Content Type*:
+To control the display of Last updated information for an entire Content Type, visit:

-Visit:

 **Administration > Structure > Content types**